 All patios need regular maintenance to keep them looking their best.
 You can remove most patio stains with hot soapy water and a stiff brush.
 Occasionally you may get more stubborn stains from organic material or chemicals which need some extra attention.
 If this happens to you, don’t worry; there is usually a product that will work, even if it takes a bit of time.

-In this blog, our resident cleaning and sealing expert, Anthony Vincent shares some of the trickier patio problems he’s encountered and which products work best to fix them.
+In this blog, our resident cleaning and sealing expert, Antony Vincent shares some of the trickier patio problems he’s encountered and which products work best to fix them.

 How to remove rust stains from natural sandstone